 Scientific foundation and research

-The sections below highlight selected research, collaborations, and contributions.
+The sections below highlight selected research, collaborations, publications, and methodological contributions.

 Research collaborations